s1h2u3b4h5a6m7-ops/investorlens/STATE.md

   storytelling company page (scroll chapters) — then the 14 value-chain content micro-pass, then v1 QA and soft launch.
 UI-2 inherits a working router and must not reintroduce a second one.)*

+## Lessons Session 2g added

+- **One class, three surfaces — check every emitter before styling it.** A grep for `.force-btn` found it in `#force-grid`, `#compare-grid` AND `#frc-chips`.
+  Styling the bare class would have delivered exactly what was asked for on two pages and wrecked a third, and it would have looked correct in every screenshot anyone thought to take.
+The cost of the grep was thirty seconds.
+- **A shared class can also be a gift.** Compare groups reuse `.force-btn`, so two of the three requested surfaces were one change.
+Worth checking whether surfaces are already related before treating them as separate work.
+- **Retire a test by inverting it, not by deleting it.** The honest-failure harness asserted that live `main` reproduced the zeros-under-a-green-tick defect.
+Once the fix shipped, that assertion failed — correctly, because its premise was gone.
+Inverted, it becomes the standing guard that the honest failure state never regresses out of production.
+A test whose premise expires is evidence of progress, and deleting it throws away the guard.
+- **`const` at file scope is a lexical global, not a window property, and a later `eval` cannot see it.** `FORCES` was unreachable from the harness in both ways
+  tried: not on `window`, and not visible to a second `eval` call, because every eval gets its own lexical environment.
+It has to be exported from inside the same eval that declared it.
+Same root cause as the `GROUP_LABELS` failure in 2e — worth knowing once rather than rediscovering per session.

 ## Lessons Session 2f-hf added